-- Reports to the COO / General Manager - Provides oversight for all Road Maintenance operations, including the operation, construction and maintenance of surface water management infrastructure for the Tote Road that runs between Milne Port and the Mine Site, including culverts, bridges, ditches and swales. - In communication with the Environment Department, develop response plans to possible erosion and sediment issues from freshet and severe weather periods.
+- Reports to the COO / General Manager - Provides oversight for all Road Maintenance operations, including the operation, construction and maintenance of surface water management infrastructure for the Tote Road that runs between Milne Port and the Mine Site, including culverts, bridges, ditches and swales and snow stockpiles. - In communication with the Environment Department, develop response plans to possible erosion and sediment issues from freshet and severe weather periods.

-4.1.6 ENVIRONMENT (SUSTAINABLE DEVELOPMENT) DEPARTMENT
+4.1.6 Environment (Sustainable Development) Department

-- Support the management of the Project's surface water management infrastructure by advising operational departments and obtaining the appropriate regulatory approvals for necessary changes and modifications. - Advise operational departments on the implementation of the appropriate controls to manage surface water flows and effluents at the Project, including the implementation of sedimentation and erosion controls outlined in Section 5 of this Plan. - The on-site Environment Department will have the lead role in conducting and managing all onsite aquatic effects monitoring programs at the Project, discussed in Section 4 of this Plan. - Conduct inspections and monitoring to ensure compliance with applicable regulations and commitments. - Report incidents to senior management and the appropriate regulatory agencies and stakeholders. - Provide training sessions to operational departments on the appropriate mitigation measures and strategies for managing surface water flows and effluents at the Project. - The on-site Environmental Superintendent in concert with the corporate Sustainable Development team is responsible for data management and reporting related to surface water management and monitoring.
+- Support the management of the Project's surface water management infrastructure by advising operational departments and obtaining the appropriate regulatory approvals for necessary changes and modifications. - Advise operational departments on the implementation of the appropriate controls to manage surface water flows and effluents at the Project, including the implementation of sedimentation and erosion controls outlined in Section 5 of this Plan. - The on-site Environment Department will have the lead role in conducting and managing all onsite aquatic effects monitoring programs at the Project, discussed in Section 4 of this Plan. - Conduct inspections and monitoring to ensure compliance with applicable regulations and commitments. - Report incidents to senior management and the appropriate regulatory agencies and stakeholders. - Provide training sessions to operational departments on the appropriate mitigation measures and strategies for managing surface water flows and effluents at the Project. - Taking a lead on planning and implementing an annual MDMER Emergency Response Plan exercise with Mine Operations and/or Crushing departments. - The on-site Environmental Superintendent, in concert with the corporate Sustainable Development team, is responsible for data management and reporting related to surface water management and monitoring.